weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Well," Meriwether countered judicially, "what could you be?"
 He pondered a moment, his own position so secure that he was willing to do his best by this serious case.
 "Your father and your father's father were slaves.
-'Course your father's free <span id="calibre_link-68" page-number="26" page-name="Page:There Is Confusion.djvu/32" page-index="32" page-quality="3" title="Page:There_Is_Confusion.djvu/32"></span>now but he's just a servant.
+'Course your father's free now but he's just a servant.
 He's not what you'd call his own man.
 So I s'pose that's what you'll be, a good servant.
 Tell you what, Isaiah, you can be my coachman.
 I'll be good to you.
 And when you're grown up," said